 LOVELY FOR BREAKFAST OR LUNCHCroft & Co

-Friendly service, strong coffee and possibly the best scrambled eggs in town, have made this spot an always popular morning hangout for Parkview locals.
+Friendly service, strong coffee and possibly the best scrambled eggs in town have made this spot an always popular morning hangout for Parkview locals.
 Recently moved down to this corner space, the cafe has tripled in size and yet still on a Tuesday lunchtime you can struggle to find a table.
 Dozens of lush pot plants give it the feeling of being inside a cool greenhouse and it is easily the most photogenic cafe on the street, and definitely the favoured workspace.

 DINNER AND DRINKSThe Blind Tiger Café

-Until the Blind Tiger came along in 2018, Tyrone Avenue had a habit of being a really rather early to bed kind of spot, with not one bar in sight.
+Until the Blind Tiger came along in 2018, Tyrone Avenue had a habit of being a really rather early-to-bed kind of spot, with not one bar in sight.
 This casual spot fit into the neighbourhood perfectly and was pretty much an instant hit.
 An inviting space, the cosy bar and restaurant in the front, with its warm maroon walls and well-lit and stocked bar, gives little hint of the large summer garden area you'll find through the passageway in the back.

-A sister restaurant to the casual pizza-pasta restaurant in Illovo this pretty restaurant that faces onto the street is known for its thin crispy pizza.
+A sister restaurant to the casual pizza-pasta restaurant in Illovo, this pretty restaurant that faces onto the street is known for its thin crispy pizza.
 If you are super hungry try the Tracy, named after the owner, which comes with every topping imaginable.

 Almost 50 years of making pizza is one way to master the craft.
 Franco Forleo started out flipping pizzas as a student in the early 1970s, before moving on to work at a slew of Italian restaurants in Joburg.
 In 1987 he threw caution to the wind and bought an insolvent, rundown restaurant in the Parkview Centre, which so the story goes "was notorious for never having been successful".
-He quickly put in a pizza oven and never looked back.
+He quickly installed a pizza oven and never looked back.
 Still going strong for more than 30 years the restaurant is now run with the help of Franco's nephew Massimo and sons, Franco Jr and Ricky.
 There are far too many classics on the menu to list, but the potato pizza and salmon pasta are particular highlights.
-We also love the classic Italian salad here and friendly service.
+We also love the classic Italian salad here and the friendly service.